aodhanlutetiae/dj_reading/docs/source/index.rst

 through a world of numbers*.
 Profile, 2008
 `Library resource <https://librarysearch.cardiff.ac.uk/permalink/f/djvk49/TN_cdi_askewsholts_vlebooks_9781847650795>`_

-Chivers, Tom. *How to read numbers.
+Chivers, Tom & David Chivers. *How to read numbers.
 A guide to statistics in the news*.
 W&N, 2021.

 `Cohen, Sarah.
 Numbers in the Newsroom: Using Math and Statistics in News, 2nd ed., IRE, 2014 <https://www.ire.org/product/numbers-in-the-newsroom-using-math-and-statistics-in-news-second-edition-e-version/>`_